OpenFOAM is produced by OpenCFD Ltd, is freely available and open source, licensed under the GNU General Public Licence.

 - FOAM_RUN is set to $WM_PROJECT_USER_DIR/run

-- It is best to make sure that the $FOAM_RUN directory is located under your /pfs/nobackup tree, using softlinks, to be able to run batch jobs.
+- It is best to make sure that the $FOAM_RUN directory is located in your project storage.

 - HPC2N has compiled OpenFOAM(-Extend) with the Intel compilers and there are some patches applied, which means that some third party applications/modules may not compile out of the box.

 - OpenFOAM(-Extend) provides a few handy environment variables that refers to various directories, please use them and not hard coded pathnames as this will make your life easier when OpenFOAM gets upgraded.
 You can find them with "env|grep FOAM"